How to grow potatoes in containers

 Introduction

-1. Choose and buy your seed potatoes from a shop or garden centre.
-Check which type they are and when they should be planted.
+1. Choose and buy your seed potatoes from a garden centre or online retailer.
+There are many different varieties of potato so check which type they are and when they should be planted.

-2. Next place them in an egg box in a cool, light place to grow buds.
-Once the buds are 2cm long the potatoes are ready to plant.
+2. Place the potatoes in an egg box in a cool, light place until they grow small shoots.
+This process is known as chitting and it gives your potatoes a head start.
+Once the shoots are 2-5cm, the potatoes are ready to plant.

-3. 1/4 fill the pot with compost and place the potatoes on top and then cover over with a layer of compost.
+3. Select a large container with drainage holes and quarter-fill it with compost.
+Place the potatoes on top about 30cm apart and then cover over with a layer of compost.

-5. Remember to water the container when the compost is dry.
+5. Water the container when the compost is dry, particularly during hot or dry weather.

-6. Keep topping up with compost until the container is full.
+6. Continue to bury the stems by topping up with compost until the container is full.

-8. Stop watering at this point and the potato plants will start to die off above the soil.
+8. Stop watering at this point and the leaves and stems will start to die off above the soil.
+This is a sign that your potatoes are ready to harvest.

 Additional information